appnexus/capstone-course/README.md

 The topics to be covered are as follows:

-#### Agile Methodology
+*  Agile Methodology

-Being able to collaborate with a team and plan your work needs a framework.
-Here we introduce a model of agile development using Github, a popular, widely available application for development using git.

-#### Product Thinking
+*  Product Thinking

-Product thinking is the ability to solve a specific problem for a specific audience.

-#### Testing Thinking
+*  Testing Thinking

-Testing thinking is crucial to making your software stable and useable and better understanding what you are attempting to write

-#### Design & UX Thinking
+*  Design & UX Thinking

-Making your application or system usable

-#### UI Systems
+*  UI Systems

-Everthing you need to know about front-end systems.

-#### Database Systems
+*  Database Systems

-Everything you need to know about putting your data somewhere.

-#### Back-end Systems
+*  Back-end Systems

-How do you bridge together your data and your user interface?

-#### Testing Methodologies
+*  Testing Methodologies

-Actually testing things

-#### Security Thinking
+*  Security Thinking & IT Controls

-Operational security and system controls are vitally important to safeguard your data and identity

-#### Productionalization
+*  Productionalization

-How do you make your product scale?
-Here we will define how to deploy your code widely without degrading your users' experience.